 Embracing the Technology That Makes It Happen

-Successful virtual site visits are dependent on the technology that is used.
+Successful virtual site visits depend on technology.
 Real estate agents have been using “virtual” tours for years, though there are problems with virtual tours.
 Many agents use the wrong terminology, which means they over-promise and under-deliver with “tours” that are no more than a slideshow of photos.
 Additionally, the tours are incapable of representing the 3D space and allowing people to see all that the property has to offer.

 A variety of technologies are leveraged in order to let your venue shine.
 The more videos, drawings, and photos you have of your property, the easier it will be to incorporate every angle.
 Additionally, you have the ability to use 3D Warehouse and other 3D drawing tools in order to provide even more details — including “virtually” decorating your venue.

-Perhaps the most important aspect of our platform is that it can be used with a VR Viewer, allowing people to truly immerse themselves into your venue rather than looking at 2D photos and having no real understanding of how the photos are ordered based on getting from the entrance of the building to the venue space and every corner within it.
+Perhaps the most important aspect of our platform is that it is compatible with a VR Viewer.
+This allows people to truly immerse themselves into your venue rather than looking at 2D photos.
+Photos fail to give an understanding of how the photos are ordered based on getting from the entrance of the building to the venue space and every corner within it.

 Customers demand more in today’s day and age.
-They already know that virtual tours exist because they’ve used them.
-Especially during the pandemic, many have been staying entertained by taking advantage of virtual tours of Disney World, the Metropolitan Museum of Art, and other locations around the globe.
+They already know that virtual tours exist because they’ve used them — especially during the pandemic.
+Many businesses and organizations offer virtual tours of Disney World, the Metropolitan Museum of Art, and other locations around the globe.
 When it comes to wanting to tour a venue, they’re going to expect that you have this technology in place.

 Your customers demand convenience more than anything else.
 They want to conveniently tour a location, and that means being able to do so at any time of the day or night from the comfort of their home.
 If you’re unable to provide them with virtual tours, they may choose to eliminate your venue from their list of options.